lithesh2023/ASR-CPBA/README.md

 ## CICD pipeline
-We have implemented CICD pipeline for our front-end app Repo for the frond-end application (React): https://github.com/lithesh2023/car-parking-
+We have implemented CICD pipeline for our front-end app Repo for the frond-end application (React): https://github.com/lithesh2023/car-parking-booking-app-ui
-### booking-app-ui

 - Continues Integration (CI) – We have used Git Actions
 - Continues Deployment (CD) - We have used Flux

 ### Git Actions(CI) : Workflow

 - Workflow code: https://github.com/lithesh2023/car-parking-booking-app- ui/blob/main/.github/workflows/CI.yml